At long last the Government of Grenada has decided to inject much needed funds in regional carrier LIAT.

 He even set preconditions that must be met before Grenadian taxpayers money can be invested in the regional airline.
 He ranted and raved about flight itinerary, operational costs, managerial incompetence to name a few.

-At the same time he committed the country’s funds to pay subvention to foreign airlines and refused to do so with a regional carrier which provide airlift to the island for more than fifty years uninterrupted.
+At the same time he committed the country’s funds to pay subvention to foreign airlines and refused to do so with a regional carrier which provides airlift to the island for more than fifty years uninterrupted.

 Such is the character of the man who believes that the world revolves around his whim and fancies.